Umuzi-org/tech-department/content/projects/tilde/repo-card-tutorial/part-1/_index.md

 ### 3. Get your PR merged

 In order to get your stuff merged into master, you need 2 people to "Approve" your PR.

+Read more about PR approvals here: https://docs.github.com/en/enterprise/2.13/user/articles/approving-a-pull-request-with-required-reviews

 Remember that it is _YOUR JOB_ to get _YOUR CONTRIBUTIONS_ merged.
 If you need someone to review your stuff then poke them and nag them until it gets done.
 And of course if someone asks you to review their stuff, do your best to review it quickly, accurately and completely.

 If someone requests changes on your PR then you'll need to act on those as quickly as possible.
 Always try to learn from feedback quickly.
 Otherwise you'll just make repetitive mistakes.